You have seen my troubles, and you care about the anguish of my soul. Psalm 31:7 (NLT)

 If you have kids at home, they likely know someone who has at least thought about suicide.
 The idea of suicide as a consideration for coping with anxiety and stress is running wild throughout the adolescent and pre-adolescent culture in this unpredictable and socially fragile time they are living in.
 And for the most part, they’re not talking to you about it.
 But more often than not, they are talking to each other.
 Some are supportive in helping their friends to seek help, and others are feeding into each other’s misery; perhaps unwittingly cheering each other on to self-harm.
 And it’s all over social media.

-My mission when counseling these kids is to help them to filter what they are feeling emotionally through what they know makes more sense to them in the rational thinking regions of their brains.
+My mission when counseling these kids is to help them to filter what they feel emotionally through what they know logically makes more sense to them in the rational thinking regions of their brains.
 They just don’t know that they know.
-As these kids allow this rational intellectual truth to sink in they can begin to discern the difference between giving up when they are feeling hopeless, and giving up with the understanding that they are helpless… helpless to resolve their conflicts on their own.
+As these kids allow this rational intellectual truth to sink in they can begin to discern the difference between giving up when they are feeling hopeless, and giving up with the intellectual (rational) understanding that they are helpless… helpless to resolve their conflicts on their own.
 This is huge!
 Feeling hopeless leads to despair as though help is not at all possible.
-Understanding that they are helpless affords these kids the opportunity to seek needed help for that which is beyond their ability to manage.
+Rationally understanding that they are helpless affords these kids the opportunity to seek needed help for that which is beyond their ability to manage.
 There is hope in that.
-If only there are willing, which usually they are when they sense that help is on the way.
+If only there are willing, which usually they are when they sense that help is realistic.